Stage to Chino: Plot

 In the Old West the attempted robbery of a stagecoach, heading to the town of Chino, Arizona, carrying passengers and the U.S. Mail, is thwarted by cowhand Dan Clark.
 One of the passengers is stage line owner, Caroline McKay, whose uncle Charlie Lait manages the line.
-One of the passengers, J. Horatio Boggs, a salesman, recognizes Clark as a government agent.
-Meanwhile, it is revealed the stage robbery was a set up between the driver, Bill Hoagland, and Dude Elliot, a rich landowner who runs a saloon and desires to takeover the McKay stage line mail contract.
+Another passenger, J. Horatio Boggs, recognizes Clark as a government agent.
+It is revealed the stage robbery was a set up between the driver, Bill Hoagland, and Dude Elliot, a rich landowner who runs a saloon and wants to take over the McKay stage line's mail contract.
 Dan suspects Elliot and accepts an offer to be the McKay's new stage driver; however, Lait, in cahoots with Elliot (unbeknownst to Caroline), wants to sell out.
-Clark and Caroline are attracted to each other.

 It is revealed Clark is actually a U.S. Postal Inspector and he is instructed to investigate Elliot further.
 Clark discovers Elliot is short weighing gold miners who come to his bar to convert their gold into cash.
 Elliot blames his worker, Wheeler, for the fraud.
-Clark orders the McKay line to make the gold shipments to the government mint for proper processing.
-Elliot plots to sabotage the stage to prevent the McKay line from receiving a government contract in Prescott.
+Clark directs the McKay stage line to send the gold shipments to the government mint for proper processing.
+Elliot plots to sabotage the stagecoach to prevent the stage line from receiving a government contract in Prescott.
 Elliot deposits over $6,000 of his own gold with the McKay stage.
 Elliot eventually kills Wheeler.

 Elliot's gang cause a fire at the McKay offices in order to destroy the stagecoach and rob the gold held in the safe.
 Knowing Lait is involved with Elliot, Clark makes Lait lead him to Elliot's hideout.
 Clark subdues a couple of henchmen and they intercept Caroline and Boggs who are driving the McKay stagecoach to Prescott.
 With Clark aboard, they chase the stage, driven by Hoagland, which Elliot dispatched to Prescott to report the "stolen" gold to the government and win the contract.
 However, the McKay stage begins to fall apart due to damage from the fire, and Clark is forced to jump onto Hoagland's stage.
 Clark subdues Hoagland and arrives in Prescott where Elliot is about to be awarded the mail contract.
 Clark charges Elliot with Wheeler's murder and the rest of his gang is arrested.
 Boggs, aware that Clark and Caroline are embarking on a romance, gives Clark a baby rattle he says is the "best West of the Mississippi."